 - 1. Construct a persona for one work role. - 2.
 Hold a team ideation session to produce a conceptual design.
 The design should be represented as sketches and possible features. - 3.
 Create storyboards (ecological, interaction, and emotional perspectives) for your design.
 What mental models and metaphors are represented? - 4.
 Refine the design as a wireframe in preparation for in-class cognitive walkthrough evaluation. - 5.
 Submit the persona description, sketches, storyboards, metaphors/mental models considered, and wireframes.
 Use the Interactive Design template. - 6.
+Be prepared to present in class. - 7.
 Team status report.